MohammedRizwan4/byteBuilders-DroneSOS/README.md

 ## How It Works 🛠️

-- The user initiates the process by requesting emergency assistance, either through our application or a phone call for validation.
+- The user initiates the process by requesting emergency assistance, either through our application or a phone call.
 - Once validated, an operator assigns the task to a specific drone and ensures the necessary supplies are loaded.
-- Users gain access to a live view and control of the drone throughout the operation.
+- Operators gain access to a live view and shares the view with first responders and also controls the drone throughout the whole operation.
 - Once the task is completed or supplies are handed over, the interaction concludes.

 ## Challenges and Solutions 🧠